okunator/cellseg_gsontools/README.md

 local_diversity(
      gdf,
      spatial_weights = weights,
-     val_col = "area",              #columns for which to compute the metric metrics = ["simpson_index"]
+     val_col = "area", # the feature or column for which to compute the diversity metric metrics = ["simpson_index"]
 )
 ```